tbarbero/tbarbero.github.io/_pages/about.md

   - /about.html
 ---

-Currently, I'm a fourth year undergraduate at Scripps Institution of Oceanograpy studying Oceanic and Atmospheric Science with a minor in mathematics.
-I work in the Evan Research Lab researching dust storm meteorology.
-I am utilizing a GNSS receiver to retrieve precipitable water vapor.
-This quantity helps us to improve our understanding of the underlying physics of dust storms within the Salton Basin.
-Implications include improvement of the representation of dust in climate models and modeling regional dust activity.

-I am open to exploring different research topics; however, of this moment my research interests include weather and climate dynamics, thermodynamics and cloud physics, and modeling.
-For the summer of 2020, I was accepted into the CIMES Fellowship, a Princeton-GFDL collaboration, working under Jan-Huey Chen.
-The project is, "Evaluating the Impacts of Initial Conditions on Hurricane Movement in High-Resolution Global Models".
-In my leisure time, you might find me rock-climbing, surfing, or taking pictures of clouds.
+I'm a senior at the Scripps Institution of Oceanograpy @ UC San Diego.
+I will be getting my B.S. in Oceanic and Atmospheric Sciences with a minor in Mathematics Decemeber 2020.
+I hope to enter a graduate program starting Fall 2021.
+My primary interests are in large-scale atmospheric dynamics particularily waves and how they influence regional weather, teleconnections.
+Some others interests lie in clouds and mountain meteorology.
+My current research is investigating a diurnal cycle of background dustiness in the Salton basin which we think is forced by thermally-driven mountain-valley flows and convection due to the deepening of the atmospheric boundary layer.
+We conduct research through a combination of observations, theory and modeling.
+(Advisor: Amato Evan.)
+During the 2021 Summer, I will be working at Princeton/GFDL as a CIMES intern onEvaluating the Impacts of Initial Conditions on Hurricane Movement in High-Resolution Global Models under Jan-Huey Chen.
+I'm also passionate about teaching and mentoring.
+The atmosphere infinitely beautiful and fascinating, and I hope to inspire the same motivation in students through teaching and mentoring, especially those who are underrepresented in the physical sciences.
+In my leisure time, I love to surf, catch up on TV-shows and admire clouds.